shawnakumar/ai_case_study/README.md

 * Stability AI
 * Founded in 2021
-* Founders
-Emad Mostaque
+* Founders - Emad Mostaque
-* I have been following the AI space when it comes to image and video generations and Stable Diffusion comes up as a leader in the space at the current time.
+* When it comes to image and video generations and Stable Diffusion comes up as a leader in the space at the current time but this is a rapidly evolving space and at the time of this writing OpenAI has a done a pre-release on their new Text to Video platorm Sora using the same technlogy at StabilityAI
 * The company is funded with VC money and current total funding amount is 173.8 million.

 ## Business Activities